Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Preliminaries

 \section{Preliminaries}

-Before we can state our results, we give a short introduction to the Landau-de Gennes model that we use here and the concept of flat chains, stating some results that will be used later in the proof section.
+Before we can state our results, we give a short introduction to the Landau-de Gennes model that we use here and the concept of flat chains, stating some results that will be used later in the proofs.